cn0047/stash/ed/db.mongodb/README.md

 // BSON-document size LIMIT = 16MB
 // Put the data in a separate collection when embedded data exceed 16MB.

-// In MongoDB, operations are atomic at the document level.
-// No single write operation can change more than one document.

 // INSERT
 // MongoDB always adds the _id field db.users.insert({name: "sue", age: 26, status: "A"})